swoogles/zio-ecosystem/zio_world_presentation.md

 # Questions

-"Who is publishing on the 2.x releases?"
+"Who is publishing for 2.x releases?"

 "Who is working towards a release?"